IoT Temperature Monitoring System

 Data Flow Process

-1. Temperature Generation: ESP32-1 simulates temperature (20-30°C)
+1. Temperature Generation: ERM-1 simulates temperature (20-30°C)

 3. Blockchain Transaction: Backend creates signed transaction